Where everything's made with love

 Why You Will Love Root Beer Float Cake

-The ingredients are pretty simple.
+The ingredients are simple.
 This 13 x 9 cake starts with a white cake mix.
 Eggs, oil, root beer, and Watkins root beer extract give the moist, delicious cake that unmistakable flavor we remember.

 You can buy Watkins products at Menards, Walmart, or online.
 McCormicks also makes a root beer extract.
 This ingredient is a must for full flavor!